ozgurozbek/ozgurozbek.github.io/dnd/books.md

 No mercenary group would ever recruit more than 150-200 soldiers and there is a good reason for that.
 Chances of getting employed with numbers that high is slim to none because people who need more than 100 people to solve their problems are usually kings, or rulers to that degree, and they usually have soldiers to their name.
 Tywin knew this very well but he also knew that Akairo never had enough soldiers.
 He offered his services to the 6 rulers of Akario and immediately got employed by their general.

 Mujina Army went from war to war under the Akairo banner.
 Traveled the continent under the orders of the General.
 It took time for mercenaries to adjust to the harsher life of the battlefields but they managed.
 After a dragon problem arised within the Akario soil, rulers ordered the Munija to track and slay the beast.
 With their numbers still 250 to 300 high, they were confident they could succeed.
 While they were searching for the beast in the Dyatlov Pass, the beast found them and surprised them with an earthquake attack.
 Whole pass collapsed on them, creating a huge cavern in the pass with no possible exits.
 Some of the Mujina got crushed under rocks, dying immediately, rest getting trapped inside the newly created cavern.
 It took the survivors about 2 months to manage to create an exit.
-Mujina Army’s turn into cannibalism is thought to have happened around this time.
+Mujina Army's turn into cannibalism is thought to have happened around this time.
 Mujina leader, Tywin the Weasel did not survive the cavern.
 Cause of his death, to this day is still unknown.

 Survivors of the Dyatlov Pass got kicked out of the Red Army upon arrival to the mainland.
 There were about 80 of them left.
 Mujina Army traveled north, looking for jobs but unable to find so.
 They set camp near Wukhim.
 They helped out and worked for free in the city and the nearby settlements.
 They build themselves a lovely commune.
 But people and children around the area started to go missing.

 Southside Serpents got contracted by various people around the area, relatives of the missing people to find their loved ones.
 Upon short investigation, Serpents concluded that Mujina Commune was at the root of this problem.
 One night, Serpents attacked the Commune, killing everyone inside easily.

 Unfortunately upon investigation Serpents couldn't find any bone remains of the missing victims.
 And because Mujina Commune managed to build itself a major reputation around the area no one believed the Serpents that members of the commune were cannibals and abductors.
 Serpents got shunned by society and did not receive any other contracts.
 Unable to work under contract or any other place in the area, Serpents changed their appearance.
-Formed another contractor guild in the city, Slayer’s Take, under false identities as new adventurers.
+Formed another contractor guild in the city, Slayer's Take, under false identities as new adventurers.

 ### Khadrick and his bag of lies